locationtech/geomesa/docs/user/accumulo/usage.rst

 Instead of specifying the cluster connection explicitly, an appropriate ``accumulo-client.properties`` (for Accumulo
 2) or ``client.conf`` (for Accumulo 1) may be added to the classpath.
 See the `Accumulo documentation <https://accumulo.apache.org/docs/2.x/getting-started/clients#creating-an-accumulo-client>`_ for information on the necessary configuration keys.
+Any explicit data store parameters will take precedence over the configuration file.

 More information on using GeoTools can be found in the `GeoTools user guide <http://docs.geotools.org/stable/userguide/>`_.